Falun Gong outside mainland China

 Falun Gong, a new religious movement that combines meditation with the moral philosophy articulated by founder Li Hongzhi, first began spreading widely in China in 1992.
 Li's first lectures outside mainland China took place in Paris in 1995.
 At the invitation of the Chinese ambassador to France, he lectured on his teachings and practice methods to the embassy staff and others.
 From that time on, Li gave lectures in other major cities in Europe, Asia, Oceania, and North America.
 He has resided permanently in the United States since 1998.
 Falun Gong is now practiced in some 70 countries worldwide, and the teachings have been translated to over 40 languages.
 The international Falun Gong community is estimated to number in the hundreds of thousands, though participation estimates are imprecise on account of a lack of formal membership.

+Led by Li Hongzhi, who is viewed by adherents as a deity-like figure, Falun Gong practitioners operate a variety of organizations in the United States and elsewhere, including the dance troupe Shen Yun.
+They are known for their opposition to the Chinese Communist Party (CCP), espousing anti-evolutionary views, opposition to homosexuality and feminism, and rejection of modern medicine, among other views described as "ultra-conservative".

+The Falun Gong also operates the Epoch Media Group, which is known for its subsidiaries, New Tang Dynasty Television and The Epoch Times newspaper.
+The latter has been broadly noted as a politically far-right media entity, and it has received significant attention in the United States for promoting conspiracy theories, such as QAnon and anti-vaccine misinformation, and producing advertisements for former U.S. President Donald Trump.
+It has also drawn attention in Europe for promoting far-right politicians, primarily in France and Germany.